 RULE 18.
-THE USE OF PROXIES AND OTHER AUTHORITIES IN RELATION TO ACCEPTANCES Н9

-18.1 Restriction on proxy appointments H9

-18.2 Permitted proxy appointments Н9

-RULE 19.
-INFORMATION I1

-19.1 Standards of care I1

-Notes on Rule 19.1

-1. Financial advisers' responsibility for publication of

-information I1

-2. Sources I1

-3. Quotations I1

-4. Diagrams etc. I2

-19.2 Responsibility 12

-Notes on Rule 19.2 τO

-Delegation of responsibility Quoting information about another party I2 I2

-When an offeror is controlled 12 I3

-4. Employee representatives' opinions and 10

-pension scheme trustees' opinions I3

-19.3 Unacceptable statements I3

-Note on Rule 19.3

-Statements of support I3

-19.4 Interviews and debates I4

-19.5 Post-offer undertakings I4

-Notes on Rule 19.5

-Commitments which are not regarded as

-post-offer undertakings 16

-2. Qualifications or conditions 16

-3. Responsibility for written reports 17

-10.0 4.
-Appointment of supervisor 17

-19.6 Post-offer intention statements 17

-RULE 20.
-EQUALITY OF INFORMATION 19

-20.1 Equality of information to shareholders and persons with

-information rights 19

-Notes on Rule 20.1

-Requirement to send announcement or document

-to shareholders etc. where appropriate I10

-2. Provision of information between the parties to 140

-an offer 3.
-Provision of information to employee representatives I10

-3. Provision of information to employee representatives (or employees) and pension scheme trustees I10

-4. Investment analyst publications I10
+THE USE OF PROXIES AND OTHER AUTHORITIES IN RELATION TO ACCEPTANCES Н9 18.1 Restriction on proxy appointments Н9 18.2 Permitted proxy appointments Н9 RULE 19.
+19.1 INFORMATION Standards of care Notes on Rule 19.1 I1 I1 Financial advisers' responsibility for publication of information Sources Quotations Diagrams etc. I1 I1 I1 I2 19.2 Responsibility I2 Notes on Rule 19.2 1.
+Delegation of responsibility 2.
+Quoting information about another party 3.
+When an offeror is controlled 4.
+Employee representatives' opinions and I2 I2 I3 19.3 pension scheme trustees' opinions Unacceptable statements I3 I3 19.5 Note on Rule 19.3 10 Statements of support I3 19.4 Interviews and debates I4 19.5 Post-offer undertakings Notes on Rule 19.5 1.
+Commitments which are not regarded as I4 post-offer undertakings 16 Qualifications or conditions Responsibility for written reports I6 Responsibility for written reports Appointment of supervisor 17 17 19.6 Post-offer intention statements 17 RULE 20.
+EQUALITY OF INFORMATION 19 20.1 Equality of information to shareholders and persons with information rights 19 Notes on Rule 20.1 Requirement to send announcement or document to characteristics I10 to shareholders etc. where appropriate 2.
+Provision of information between the parties to 110 an offer3.
+Provision of information to employee representatives I10 (or employees) and pension scheme trustees I10 4.
+Investment analyst publications I10

 Shareholders and persons with information

 rights outside the UK, the Channel Islands and

 the Isle of Man I11

 6. Provision of information prior to the commencement

 of an offer period or prior to the announcement

 of a firm or revised offer I11

 7. Employee communications I12

 8. Presentations and other documents I12

 20.2 Meetings and telephone calls with shareholders and others

 20.2 Notes on Rule 20.2 112

-1. Meetings prior to the commencement of an offer
+Meetings prior to the commencement of an offer

 period or prior to the announcement of a firm or

 revised offer I13

+113
-Meetings following the announcement of a 110

-recommended firm offer I13
+Meetings following the announcement of a recommended firm offer I13

+113

-3. Meetings attended by advisers only (and not also 110
+3. Meetings attended by advisers only (and not also

-by a representative of the offeror or offeree
+by a representative of the offeror or offeree T-1 /

 company) I14

-4. Telephone campaigns, meetings or calls regarding 114
+4. Telephone campaigns, meetings or calls regarding

-administrative matters and incoming investor
+administrative matters and incoming investor 14.5

 relations calls I15

-5. Meetings with employee representatives 110
+5. Meetings with employee representatives 45

 (or employees) or pension scheme trustees I15

-00.0

 20.3 Videos I15

-Note on Rule 20.3 14.5
+Note on Rule 20.3

 Webcasts and audio-only communications I15

 20.4 Social media I15

 20.5 Advertisements I16

 Note on Rule 20.5

 Panel consent I17

-20.6 Telephone campaigns I17
+20.6 Telephone campaigns 117

-Note on Rule 20.6
+20.0 Note on Rule 20.6 1

 Consent to use other callers I17

+1

 RULE 21.
 RESTRICTIONS ON FRUSTRATING ACTION I18

-21.1 I18

-21.1 When shareholders' consent is required Notes on Rule 21.1 110
+21.1 When shareholders' consent is required I18

+Notes on Rule 21.1

-1. Details to be included in circular or announcement 110
+1. Details to be included in circular or announcement I19

-I19

-I20
+2. Material amount I20

 3. Interim dividends I21

 4. Service contracts I21

 5. Established share option schemes I21

 6. Pension schemes I21

 7. Inducement fees I21